 A complete application consists of a cover letter (including one of the two statements regarding Canadian citizenship / permanent resident status specified in the previous paragraph), a current curriculum vitae (including a list of publications), a writing sample, a statement of research interests, a statement of teaching interests and experience (including teaching outlines and evaluations if available), and three letters of reference.

-Applicants are encouraged to send all documents in their application package electronically (either as PDFs or MS Word files) to firstname.lastname@example.org, although hard copy applications may be submitted to to Dr Shelley King, Head, Department of English Language and Literature, Queen’s University, Kingston, ON K7L 3N6, Canada.
+Applicants are encouraged to send all documents in their application package electronically (either as PDFs or MS Word files) to firstname.lastname@example.org, although hard copy applications may be mailed to Dr Shelley King, Head, Department of English Language and Literature, Queen’s University, Kingston, ON K7L 3N6, Canada.